-GDPR: Ensuring your HR and Payroll Business Partners are Compliant-Reading time: 5 Minutes
+GDPR: Ensuring your HR and Payroll Business Partners are Compliant

 With the implementation of the General Data Protection Regulation (GDPR) next month, if an organisation is working with HR and payroll vendors, it will be their responsibility to ensure that these business partners are GDPR compliant.
 Any external organisation that handles the data of employees or customers must be compliant, otherwise the organisation is also at risk of breaking GDPR regulations.

 Although the risks and penalties are high, the good news about GDPR is that HR and payroll providers will become significantly more responsible when it comes to processing data.
 If partners that process data act outside of the authority that an organisation grants them, they are open to fines for non-compliance.
 Therefore, if organisations are working with responsible processors, they have more certainty that their partners are handling their data properly and compliantly.